Physiotherapy Treatment for Back Pain Relief in Delhi

 4. Child’s Pose (Lumbar Flexion Relief)

 I cannot emphasise this enough: brisk walking for 20–30 minutes daily is one of the most effective things a person with chronic back pain can do.
 Walking encourages rhythmic lumbar movement, improves circulation to the discs, and releases endorphins.
 Start with 10 minutes and gradually build up over two weeks.
-If you experience any increase in leg pain or numbness while walking, consult Dr. Richa Gupta at AlignBody before continuing – this may indicate a nerve component that needs assessment.
+For a tailored exercise programme, consult Dr. Richa Gupta at AlignBody’s East Delhi physiotherapy clinic.

 Acute vs Chronic Back Pain: Different Treatment Approaches

 One of the most clinically important distinctions in back pain management is the difference between acute and chronic presentations.
-The treatment goals, techniques, and patient education differ considerably between the two – and conflating them is a common reason why some patients fail to progress, or worse, develop long-term disability.
 Understanding which category you fall into helps your physiotherapist at AlignBody design the most effective treatment plan.

 Feature Acute Back Pain Chronic Back Pain